mrazomej/phd/src/chapter_02/section_07_methods.md

 and $\text{fold-change}(\,\cdots)$ is the theoretical prediction.
 The product
 $\prod_{i=1}^n$ captures the assumption that the $n$ data points are independent.
 Note that the likelihood and prior terms now include the extra unknown parameter $\sigma$.
-In applying , a choice of $K_A$ and $K_I$ that provides better agreement between theoretical fold-change predictions and experimental measurements will result in a more probable likelihood.
+In applying Eq. $\ref{eq:likelihood}$, a choice of
+$K_A$ and $K_I$ that provides a better agreement between theoretical fold-change predictions and experimental measurements will result in a more probable likelihood.

 Both mathematically and numerically, it is convenient to define $\tilde{k}_A = -\log \frac{K_A}{1\,\text{M}}$ and $\tilde{k}_I = -\log \frac{K_I}{1\,\text{M}}$